numq/usecase/README.md

 ### **[Raw (Direct Execution)](./src/main/kotlin/io/github/numq/usecase/raw/UseCase.kt)**

+> [!WARNING]
+> This variant does not handle errors.
+Exceptions propagate directly to the caller.
+> Use only when you have a global exception handler (e.g., coroutine exception handler).

 The most minimalist version.
 It calls functions directly and throws exceptions if something goes wrong.

 - **Performance:** Zero overhead from wrappers.